tronprotocol/documentation/English_Documentation/Frequently_Asked_Questions/Frequently_Asked_Questions_about_SR.md

 9. Q: What does the community support plan in the guidelines refer to?
     A: it can be understood as the budget and attention to community development.

-10. Q: Who does the TRX I vote with belong to?
+10. Q: Does voting consume TRX?
     A: Voting does not consume your TRX.

 11. Q: Does the status of Super Representatives only last for 24 hours?